 Voice-activated artificial intelligence, wireless charging, and digitized note-taking provide just a hint of what is to come.
 More than anything as tech evolves the main benefit will be that life becomes a bit easier.

-Many high-profile tech companies typically hold their own separate events throughout the year to unveil new awesome gadgets, rather than debuting at world renowned exhibitions.
-Let’s take a look at the next big trends in tech 2017.
+Many high-profile tech companies typically hold their own separate events throughout the year to unveil new electronic gadgets, rather than debuting at world renowned exhibitions.
+Let’s take a look at the next big trends in tech 2018.

 We collected the list of cool electronic gadgets you wouldn’t want to miss.

 You can order cabs, run Spotify playlists, turn your heating up (via the smartphone app Hive), get a takeaway, search Google, and a myriad more besides.
 And all at the sound of your voice.

 B&O has made the best portable speaker on the market even better: its A2 speaker.
 A beautifully designed, slate-grey sound tablet, with its rich bass and clearly defined mid-range, blows away the nearest non-portable speaker competitor.

 With its beautiful leather strap handle, it was always portable – only now it’s also splash and dust resistant.
 Factor in its amazing 24-hour battery life and nothing else comes close.

-Beosound’s latest portable wireless speaker comes complete with 360-degree sound performance, a solid aluminium exterior, and 16 hours battery life.
+Beosound’s latest portable wireless speaker comes complete with 360-degree sound performance, a solid aluminum exterior, and 16 hours battery life.
 A super piece of equipment to have, especially at party season events.

 As a true portable speaker BeoSound 1 supports everything from Google Cast to Bluetooth to AirPlay and DLNA.
 The BeoLink Multiroom technology connects all your products in one wireless system.
 Great sound with no strings attached.

 Retro with a modern twist, the Snap Instant from Polaroid prints out your photos like a classic Polaroid, but, thanks to digital imaging, doesn’t require any ink.
 And it looks very sleek too – arguably the Mini Cooper of cameras.

-This new speaker from Lenovo is a slightly cheaper and more colourful alternative to the Amazon Echo.
+This new speaker from Lenovo is a slightly cheaper and more colorful alternative to the Amazon Echo.
 It includes eight microphones that Lenovo claims can pick up speech from 16 feet away.